 This patriarchal worldview of how we relate to Mother Earth and to the non-human is so toxic that academics are referring to it as a new epoch — the Anthropocene.
 Under a patriarchal, colonialist mindset we find ourselves consuming and polluting the natural resources of our Mother Earth at a rate that is exacerbating climate change and threatening life on this planet.

 More Radical Reads: Being Indigenous and Fighting Against the Dakota Access Oil Pipeline #NoDAPL

 The challenge before us is not insurmountable, but we cannot build movements on superficial or extractive relationships.
-We must do the hard work of taking into consideration our various backgrounds and experiences and we must educate ourselves as much as possible as we come together to organize and remind ourselves it’s okay to feel uncomfortable and misunderstandings are bound to happen but it is how we react to those challenges that give us the possibility of building greater unity.
+We must do the hard work of taking into consideration our various backgrounds and experiences, and we must educate ourselves as much as possible as we come together to organize.
+We must continue to remind ourselves it’s okay to feel uncomfortable, and misunderstandings are bound to happen, but it’s how we react to those challenges that give us the possibility of building greater unity.

 More Radical Reads: What I Learned at Standing Rock: Being Latinx and a Settler